 A renal disease diet restricts your intake of:

 If you have kidney disease, your kidneys are not filtering your blood as well as they should.
 This may cause certain nutrients to build up to unhealthy levels.
 You can ease the load on your kidneys by reducing your intake of these nutrients.
-This will reduce your risk of kidney-related complications.
+This will reduce your risk of kidney-related problems.
 It may also delay the progression of your disease.

 Sodium is found in table salt and many other foods.
 Most canned and processed foods contain high amounts.
 When the kidneys are not fully functioning, extra sodium can result in: